sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   this anymore).
 * Mailing it by UPS/FedEx insured (got this from a TD Canada banker)
-* Buying equity on a cross listed item and selling it on a Canadian exchange (best rate I hear, but sounds tricky)
+* Buying equity on a cross listed item and selling it on a Canadian exchange (best rate I hear, but sounds tricky).
+This is called [Norbet's Gambit](http://www.finiki.org/index.php?title=Norbert%27s_Gambit).

 Some more tame ways:

-* xe.com, this is the preferred method.
-1.5% spread which is pretty good.
+* xe.com, this is the preferred method. generally 1.5% spread which is pretty good.
 * Wire transfer
 * Cash a check (takes 20-30 days I hear)
-* RBC Royal Bank (they have a cross boarder checking account, but the spread is 2.5%, Stephen doesn't do this any more)
+* RBC Royal Bank (they have a cross boarder checking account, but the spread is usually 2.5%, Stephen doesn't do this any more)
 * Using your family member who works at a bank and gets currency exchanged at cost (We're told this is the best possible)